-This Compensation Discussion and Analysis explains our executive compensation philosophy and objectives, programs and practices, compensation setting process and the 2015 compensation of our named executive officers.
+This Compensation Discussion and Analysis explains our executive compensation philosophy and objectives, programs and practices, compensation setting process and the 2016 compensation of our named executive officers.
 As discussed in Proposal No. 3 of this proxy statement, we are conducting our annual advisory vote on executive compensation, or "say-on-pay" vote, that requests your approval of the compensation of our named executive officers, as described in this subsection titled "-Compensation Discussion and Analysis" and in the tables and accompanying narrative contained below under this section "Executive Compensation."
 To assist you with this vote, please review our compensation philosophies, the design of our executive compensation programs and how, we believe, these programs have met our objectives.

-For 2015, our named executive officers were:
+For 2016, our named executive officers were:

-- Dr. Jonathan Lewis, who served as our Chief Executive Officer until May 5, 2015 - Dr. Laurence James Neil Cooper, who began serving as our Chief Executive Officer on May 5, 2015 - Caesar J. Belbel, Chief Operating Officer, Executive Vice President, Chief Legal Officer and Secretary - · Dr. Francois Lebel, Executive Vice President, Research and Development and Chief Medical Officer - Kevin G. Lafond, Vice President Finance, Chief Accounting Officer and Treasurer
+- Dr. Laurence James Neil Cooper, Chief Executive Officer - Caesar J. Belbel, Chief Operating Officer, Executive Vice President, Chief Legal Officer and Secretary - Dr. Francois Lebel, Executive Vice President, Research and Development and Chief Medical Officer - Kevin G. Lafond, Vice President Finance, Chief Accounting Officer and Treasurer